-An LC50 was reported to be > 0.36 mg/l in acute inhalation toxicity studies in which rats were exposed for 4 h to Polyaminopropyl Biguanide solutions (concentrations up to 360 mg/m3 in air).12 Dark/red lungs were observed at necropsy.
+LC{50} s of > 0.36 mg/l and equal to 0.37 mg/l were reported in acute inhalation toxicity studies in which rats were exposed for 4 h to Polyaminopropyl Biguanide solutions at concentrations of 360 mg/m3 in air and up to 300 mg/m3 in air, respectively.
+Dark/red lungs were observed at necropsy.
 A concentration-related depression of respiratory rate was reported in a study in which mice were exposed to Polyaminopropyl Biguanide at concentrations up to 208 mg/m3.